The Mid-Somerset Orchestra’s autumn concert

-Following the recent retirement of Steven Smith after seven years as their Musical Director, the orchestra will be engaging different guest conductors for each of our concerts this season.
-The first of these, Tim Pithers, who gained a double first in Music and French at Exeter University, has a fine reputation and is currently working with a number of orchestras and ensembles based in the South West.
+Following the recent retirement of Stephen Smith after seven years as Musical Director, it is an exciting time for the orchestra as it seeks to appoint a new M.D. who will take the orchestra into a new era and build on the successes of Steven Smith’s stewardship.
+In order to select the right candidate for the orchestra, the four candidates will each conduct one programme this season.
+At the end of the process, the orchestra members will elect their new conductor.
+The first of these is Tim Pithers, who gained a double first in Music and French at Exeter University and has built a fine reputation in working with a number of orchestras and ensembles based here in the South West.

-The soloist in Chopin’s Piano Concerto No.2 is Hannah Mitchell who also studied at Exeter University and then at the Royal Welsh College of Music and Drama.
+Our soloist in the magnificent Chopin’s Piano Concerto No 2 is Hannah Mitchell who also studied at Exeter University and then at the Royal Welsh College of Music and Drama.
 Hannah is now a very established performer, teacher and examiner based in South Wales where she is also half of the musical piano / flute duo “Tranquillo”.